 The Premier League logo demonstrates the participants’ greatness, nobility, and patriotic spirit.
-The emblem indicates that the organization is honored to represent the country at the international level, and the teams are ready to do it in the best way.
+The emblem indicates that the organization is honored to represent the country internationally, and the teams are ready to do it in the best way.

 Premier League: Brand overview

 The league is the result of the departure of the best teams from the Football League of England.
-Each year the clubs have two meetings with each of the participants.
-A total of 38 games for a team.
-4-winners play in the UEFA Champions League; the last three places fight for relegation with members of a lower level – the EFL (English Football League).
-More than 14 billion people attended the Premier League performances.
-This is the highest figure of any European league.
+Each year, the clubs have two meetings with each participant, a total of 38 games for a team.
+Four winners play in the UEFA Champions League; the last three places fight for relegation with members of a lower level—the EFL (English Football League).
+More than 14 billion people attended the Premier League performances, the highest figure of any European league.

 Meaning and History

-The logo has been changed twice, but the lion has always been integral to it.
+The logo has been changed twice, but the lion has always been integral.

 What is the Premier League?